psf/black/README.md

 max-line-length = 80
 ...
 select = C,E,F,W,B,B950
-ignore = E501,W503,E203
+ignore = E203, E501, W503
 ```

 You'll find _Black_'s own .flake8 config file is configured like this.
-If you're curious
+Explanation of
+why W503 and E203 are disabled can be found further in this documentation.
+And if you're
-about the reasoning behind B950,
+curious about the reasoning behind B950,
 [Bugbear's documentation](https://github.com/PyCQA/flake8-bugbear#opinionated-warnings)
 explains it.
 The tl;dr is "it's like highway speed limits, we won't bother you if you
 overdo it by a few km/h".